codeigniter4/CodeIgniter4/admin/README.md

 -   **release-userguide** builds the distributable userguide repo.
     It could be used on its own, but is normally part of `release`.
 -   **release-deploy** pushes the release changes to the appropriate github repositories.
 Tag & create releases on github.
 This is not easily reversible!
+	Usage: `admin/release-deploy version qualifier`
 -   **release-revert** can be used to restore your repositories to the state they were in before you started a release. **IF** you haven't deployed.
     This is in case you decide not to proceed with the release, for any reason.